Requesting / Sending Recommendation Letters

 - Some colleges ask for recommenders to fill out a particular form

-- Some colleges ask simply for a typed-up letter of recommendation
+- Some colleges simply ask for a typed-up letter of recommendation

+NOT ALL colleges require teacher or counselor recommendations.
 You need to read the application instructions for each particular college to see what you need to do.
 Note, also, that sometimes recommendation letters MUST be from teachers, but occasionally you are given the option of asking a mentor/employer/neighbor.

 - Depending on what type of recommendation is required, give the teachers the following instructions: